World War II (series)

 World War II is a series of books written by American author Chris Lynch.
 The series is made up of four books, the first of which was published in 2013.

 Books

 The Right Fight

 When World War II becomes imminent, Roman decides to put aside minor league baseball in order to enlist in the US Army, leaving behind his fiancée Hannah.
 During basic training he discovers that he has a definite talent for driving tanks and Roman is eager to join his fellow soldiers on the front line.
-His eagerness later turns to horror after he is sent to North Africa to fight the Afrika Korps, where he witnesses the horrors and atrocities of war firsthand.
+His eagerness later turns to horror after he is sent to North Africa to fight the German Afrika Korps, where he witnesses the horrors and atrocities of war firsthand.

 Dead in the Water

 Dead in the Water focuses on the older of two brothers, Hank, who joins the US Navy to fight in World War II.
 This forces him to leave his younger sister Suzie behind but also results in him separating from his brother Theo, the first time that the two have ever really been apart.
 Hank is assigned to work on the aircraft carrier USS Yorktown, where he quickly bonds with his crewmates over a shared love of baseball.
 He is soon faced with the brutality of war due to the attack on Pearl Harbor, as the pilots aboard his aircraft carrier must battle Japanese forces and the ship is at constant risk of torpedo attack.